-It’s important to clean your tripod now and then.
-We try to clean ours about twice a year – more often if we’ve been shooting in sand, salt water, or swamps.
+It’s extremely important for landscape photographers to clean their photography tripod now and then.
+We try to clean ours about twice a year – more often if we’ve been photographing in sand, salt water, or swamps.
 Grains of sand can work their way into the grooves and threads of your tripod.
 You’ll know it’s time to start scrubbing if you hear a grinding or grating sound as you turn the knobs or make adjustments to the tripod.
 Salt water can corrode some metals – so you should rinse your tripod after shooting at the beach.
-And swamp water – well, the bacteria that grows in swamps can climb right into your tripod legs and just hang out there… multiplying happily until you open your tripod and discover that it really stinks!
-Cleaning tripod isn’t particularly difficult… though it can take some time.
-It takes about an hour to completely clean both of our tripods.
+And swamp water – well, the bacteria that grows in swamps can climb right into your camera tripod legs and just hang out there… multiplying happily until you open your tripod and discover that it really stinks!
+Cleaning a photography tripod isn’t particularly difficult… though it can take some time.
+It takes about an hour to completely clean both of our carbon fiber tripods.

 The important thing is to keep track of where all those little pieces go, so that you can put it all back together when you are done.
-If you are worried about putting it all back together, take some photos for reference as you work.
+If you are worried about putting the photography tripod legs back together, take some photos for reference as you work.
 You may find that there are more pieces than you expected.
 This photo shows Varina’s Induro tripod, all taken apart.
-Notice that we didn’t remove the screws that hold the top of the legs to the center piece.
+Notice that we didn’t remove the screws that hold the top of the tripod legs to the center piece.
 We find that they don’t usually need to be removed for cleaning.

-If your tripod doesn’t come apart, just flush out each joint with hot, soapy water.
+If your camera tripod doesn’t come apart, just flush out each joint on the tripod legs with hot, soapy water.
 You can use a small brush to get into the little grooves and openings to clean them out as well.
-Adjust your locking clips and slide the legs in and out under sudsy water if you can.
+Adjust your locking clips and slide the tripod legs in and out under sudsy water if you can.
 That will help to loosen any grit that is trapped in tight places.
-You should be able to get the tripod pretty clean that way.
-Extend all the legs and allow it to dry thoroughly before putting it away.
+You should be able to get your camera tripod pretty clean that way.
+Extend all the tripod legs and allow it to dry thoroughly before putting it away.

 Once the pieces are clean and dry, it’s time to put the tripod back together.
-You need to use a small amount of lithium grease to keep everything working smoothly.
+You need to use a small amount of lithium grease on the threads of your tripod legs to keep everything working smoothly.
 This photo shows how much we use.

 A little goes a long way – and if you put too much, you’ll just end up having to wipe it off later.
-We put a little bit of grease on the threads and then screw the leg segments into place slowly – screwing them in and out a bit as we go to help spread the grease around.
+We put a little bit of grease on the threads of our carbon fiber tripod legs and then screw the tripod leg segments into place slowly – screwing them in and out a bit as we go to help spread the grease around.
 The pieces should turn smoothly… if you hear a gritty grating sound as you put the pieces back together, check for debris in the threads.
 You may need to do a better job cleaning.
 You’ll need grease in all the moving parts – there’s no need to grease screws that should remain tight.

-Wipe off any excess grease with a paper towel, and you’re done!
+Wipe off any excess grease with a paper towel, and you’re done with cleaning your photography tripod!
 Now, that wasn’t so bad, was it!? 🙂 Here’s a quick video that shows the whole process: